Many of these websites feature terrific graphics and even fairly solid web copy, but neglect to follow some well-establish web copywriting rules.

 Sure, your website may be professionally designed, offer an array of beneficial products or services, but if you don’t offer some kind of tangible proof, your prospects may question its validity.

-You can of course inject testimonials and guarantees into your website, which offer immediate credibility.
+You can, of course, inject testimonials and guarantees into your website, which offer immediate credibility.
 However, elements of proof do not end there.
-You can include the story behind your product, case studies,, statistics and facts and “seals of approval.”
-Any relevant elements of proof you can add to your website will go a long ways in establishing trust in your service or product.
+You can include the story behind your product, case studies, statistics and facts and “seals of approval.”
+Any relevant elements of proof you can add to your website will go a long way in establishing trust in your service or product.

 Let’s face it, we live in an increasingly cynical and skeptical society.
 You must remove any kind of risk in your customer’s mind.